maciej-sz/nbp-php/api.md

 ## CurrencyAverageRatesService

-This service provides API for accessing average rates published in NBP tables.
+This service provides API for accessing the average rates published in NBP tables.

 ### `fromMonth` method